District Mission Statement

 q High precision optics

-q Aerospace and military cleaning of solar cells, laser hardware, fluid systems, space vehicle components, and flight critical parts.
+q Aerospace and military cleaning of solar cells, laser hardware, fluid systems, and space vehicle components.

 q Components used solely in research and development programs and laboratory tests in quality assurance laboratories.

-To determine whether your degreasing operation is exempt from the VOC limit, please review Rule 4662 or contact the District Compliance Division at the regional office nearest you.
+To determine whether your degreasing operation is exempt from the VOC limit, please review Rule 4662 or contact the Small Business Assistance at the regional office nearest you.

 [Top of Page]